Course navigation

 Create a skill when you notice any of these patterns:

-A section of CLAUDE.md has expanded into a full step-by-step workflow rather than a simple fact.
+• A section of CLAUDE.md has grown into a full step-by-step workflow rather than a simple fact.

-You want your whole team to get the same output from a recurring task like a PR review or daily standup.
+• You want your whole team to get the same output from recurring tasks like PR reviews or standups.

 Skills vs CLAUDE.md